 With time, your business and the marketplace it operates within are bound to change, and the idea is for your business plan to reflect this.

 Revisit it annually and update it if there have been any changes to your company, technology, competition or the marketplace that impact your plan.
 Check your SMART goals monthly to see if you’re on track and add in any recent, useful customer input or testimonials.

 Your accountant or your bank’s small business adviser should be able to talk you through any questions you have.
 You can also use our online template, which comes with lots of tips and guidance on what to cover.

-Want to create a business plan for your online retail or ecommerce company but not sure how to do it?
+Want to create a business plan for your online retail company but not sure how to do it?
 Download our free and easy-to-use business plan template and you can get started.